AlexPeng0829/CS_Notes/README.md

 # CS_Notes

-This is personal record and reflection for me when learning different topics in computer science.
+This is a set of personal record and reflection for me when learning different topics in computer science.

 Some possible topics which would be updated later are: